yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 ## Chapter one: Introduction

 In today's world very large amounts of varying data are generated, at high speeds, by different sources ranging from machines, setelites through social platforms like linkedin, X etc., including IoT devices, E-commerce platforms and legacy systems.
-They are resourcesful as they contain valuable insights that can be used to make impactful decisions, however they are difficult to store, manage, analyse and maintain because of they are large and complex.
+They are resourcesful as they contain valuable insights that can be used to make impactful decisions, however they are difficult to store, manage, analyse and maintain because they are large and complex.
 These describe the term **big data**.
 From the stated description, *big data* has the following characteristics:

-+ Volume: The amount of data generated and available analysis is large requiring special considerations for storage.
++ Volume: The amount of data generated and available for analysis is large requiring special considerations for storage.
 + Velocity: Data ages very quickly because new data is generated much more faster.
 + Variety: Data is heterogeneous in nature as they are generated from different systems often serving different purposes.
 + Value: The Data provides added value or perceived/quantifiable benefits.